Jainism in Delhi: Tughlaq period

-Prabhachandra was thus the first Bhattaraka of Delhi in 1385 CE when the Prashati of the Bhattrakas of Shravanabelagola is recited, other Bhattaraka seats are mentioned, the first among them being Yoginipur (Delhi).

-All the Bhattarakas of North India belonging to the Balatkara Gana of Mula Sangh belong to the lineage established by Bhaṭṭāraka Padmanadi, the successor of Prabhācandra.

-The Bhaṭṭāraka tradition in Delhi survived until the British rule, and the Shri Parsvanath Jain Mandir temple in Subji mandi is still known as the Bhaṭṭāraka Temple.

 Jinaprabh Suri and Vividha Tirtha Kalpa

 Jinaprabh Suri, who had wandered over a large part of India and written an account of various tirthas during Samvat 1364–1389, lived in Delhi during the rule of b.
 Tughluq and wrote parts of the Vividha Tirtha Kalpa there.
 A Jain idol originally at Hansi which was in the royal storage, was released with his efforts.
 It is now said to be located at the Jain temple at Chelpuri in Delhi.

 Mughal period

 Both Akbar and Jahangir, who had their capital at Agra, invited and met Jain monks.
 Shahjahan moved his capital to Delhi after building the walled city of Delhi called Shahjahanabad.

 Several Jain, such as Sahu Todar served as the imperial treasurers during the Mughal rule.

 A part of Shahjahanabad was allocated to the Jains on the south side of the Chandni Chowk canal, close to the imperial residence (qila-mubarak, now known as the Red Fort).
 The Jains were permitted to have a temple during 1658 in Urdu Bazar, which was called the Urdu Mandir (now Lal Mandir), provided it did not look like a temple.

 Raja Harsukh Rai in the early 19th century was the chief of the Agrawal Jain community, and a builder of several Jain temples in and around Delhi including the Naya Mandir, was the imperial treasurer during Sam.
 1852-Sam.
 1880.
 Naya Mandir was the first Delhi temple to have a shikhara.